TaronSilver/genom/README.md

 (from your genom-2 folder)

-Step 1: Make a build folder and build the program
+STEP 1: Make a build folder and build the program

 --> mkdir build